Menu

 Fanta's Founding

-The soft drink, Fanta, was created during World War II in Nazi Germany by the German Coca-Cola bottling company.
+The soft drink Fanta was created during World War II in Nazi Germany by the German Coca-Cola bottling company.
 Because of the war, there was no shipping between Nazi Germany and the United States.
 Therefore, the German bottling plant could no longer get Coca-Cola syrup. ▶

 Doughnut Darlings